pancr9/Netflix-Recommender-System/README.md

 ##### 3. Ideal Accomplishments.

-* Suggested ​modifications/changes ​in ​the ​existing ​or ​project ​implementation.
+* Suggested modifications/changes in the existing or project implementation.
-* Creating ​a ​easy ​to ​use ​library ​that ​one ​can ​use ​for ​analysis ​purpose.
+* Creating a easy to use library that one can use for analysis purpose.

 ***